nightangelblade/nearby_munchies/README.md

 Depending on if you have JavaScript enabled on your browser, the input form will appear either on the same page, or you will be directed to the page containing it.
 ![Search2 Screenshot](/Search2.png "Static")

 You can enter either your current address, or if you happen to know the coordinates of your location, the latitude and longitude.
-From there you will be directed to a new page with a Google Maps that will show you the closest restaurants that are current open.
+From there you will be directed to a new page with a Google Maps that will show you the closest restaurants that are currently open.
 ![Result Screenshot](/Location.png "Result")
 Note: In the background, the Geocoder gem will determine the closest coordinates or address to your location, then turn that into a search string which is then passed to the Google Maps Embed API.
 This is what returns back the information you see on the new page.